xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 ![Jplus OP.png]({{site.baseurl}}/images/Jplus OP.png){: .align-center}

-Conclusion: these devices can handle the internet growth with concern or limitation.
+Conclusion: these devices can handle the internet growth with zero concern or limitation, we have a lot of available space in the OP eTCAM.
+{: .notice—info}

 **Jericho+ with Large LPM and host-optimized (default mode)**